apigear-io/apigear-docs/content/en/simulation/studio.md

 # Simulation with ApiGear Studio

 The simulation server is integrated into ApiGear studio.
 A simulation of a service is defined using a scenario document.
-The scenario document can be created using the `New -> New Solution` toolbar button.
+The scenario document can be created using the `New -> New Scenario` toolbar button.

 The scenario can then be edited using an external YAML editor, e.g. Visual Studio Code using our VSCode extension ('apigear').